OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ## Use it

 The web pages mentioned below are provided _as examples_ of the way to consume the REST services provided on the Raspberry PI.
-The snapshots might be a little obsolete, this iks a work in porigress, constantly evolving.
+The snapshots might be a little obsolete, this iks a work in progress, constantly evolving.
 But this will give you an idea.

 From _any_ device (laptop, tablet, smart-phone) that can run a browser, reach this url: